TP logo

 II.Gosforth Cross

-They grounded their beast- and bird-headed craft
+They grounded their beast-

-on Braystones’ milling pebbles, at Silecroft
+on Braystones milling pebbles, at Silecroft

 overlooked by dunes, on a beach of suave